cbop-dev/MyTags/README.md

 ========
 This is a set of tools, mostly in python, (eventually) providing basic functionality for a tagging files in a cross-platform way that is compatible with TagSpaces "sidecar" metafiles (http://tagspaces.org).
 A file's (or folder's) tags are stored in a JSON "sidecar" metafile in the .ts directory of the file's (or folder's) parent directory; each file's metafile has the same name as its originating file with an appended ".json" extension.
 This is being developed on Linux (Mint 18), but with the hopes that it could be usable across platforms.

 This project is initially functional with the Nemo file manager (tested on version 3.2.2), using the nemo-python package to extend it (mytags-nemo-extension.py goes into ~/.local/share/nemo-python/extensions, and the src directory must be in your PYTHONPATH environment variable).
-Eventually a module will offer index/search integration with the Recoll engine (https://www.lesbonscomptes.com/recoll/).
+Some basic integration with the Recoll engine is now implemented.
+(See installation instructions below.)

 This is a work in progress!

 UPDATE:
 ------
+Version 0.3 is now released.
+It includes:
+* Nemo extension functions for tags (add/remove-some/remove-all/replace) and files (copy, move, rename).
+The interface is fairly basic, without giving additional options.
-Version 0.2 is now released.
-It includes implementations of all of the major python library (mytags.MyTagsUtils) functions, including several basic file operations (copy, rename, move, delete) that take sidecar files into account.
-The Nemo extension currently only includes basic tagging options ("Add Tags", "Delete Tags", "Replace Tags", "Erase Tags"), but none (yet) of the file operations.
+* The python library (mytags.MyTagsUtils) is what does the file-tagging work and includes the file operations (copy, rename, move, delete) that take sidecar files into account.
+* Simple command-line bash script (using jq) for reading tags from files (src/mytags/bash/ts-tags)
+* Recoll file-indexing integration.
+(See installation instructions below.)

 Requirements: